Jonathan2251/lbd/source/gpu.rst

 intensity else the memory access latency will limit computational speedup [#gpgpuwiki]_.

-Wiki here [#gpuspeedup]_ includes speepup applications for gpu as follows:
+Wiki here [#gpuspeedup]_ includes speedup applications for gpu as follows:

 General Purpose Computing on GPU, has found its way into fields as diverse as machine learning, oil exploration, scientific image processing, linear algebra,